 Our Relations to NATO

 In the meantime, more than 20 COEs have been established and serve to complement NATO resources outside the NATO Command Structure.
-Legally, a COE is an international military organization run by participating nations and is affiliated to NATO through a Memorandum of Understanding (MoU).
+Legally, a COE is an international military organisation operated by participating nations and is affiliated to NATO through a Memorandum of Understanding (MoU).

 By its nature, a COE does not provide forces, but instead, specific subject matter expertise supplied by experienced and skilled personnel.
 Thus, the focus of a COE lies on the academic, analytical, and conceptual performance.
 As a COE pools unique international knowledge under one roof, no other military entity would be better suited to deal with any specific aspect of warfare within its area of competence.
 The continuous support of the Transformation process of the Alliance and the Nations is the primary purpose of a NATO COE.

 A Framework Nation that intends to set up a COE on a specific area of competence initiates the accreditation process by negotiations with the Headquarters Allied Command Transformation (ACT) resulting in the draft of a Functional MoU.
 Next, other Nations are invited to join as Sponsoring Nations through a draft Operational MoU, or as a Contributing Partner through a Technical Agreement.
 After the approval by the North Atlantic Council, the accreditation process is finalised when both MoUs have been signed by all entities.